A young Catholic told us recently he would be more interested in the Liturgy if he knew more about it.

 Paradoxically, just as liturgical symbols seem to be losing meaning for many Catholics, Protestants seem to pick them up and value them.

-See also "Blue for Advent?" from December/January 2002 AB
+See also “Blue for Advent?” from December/January 2002 Adoremus Bulletin.

 When Do We Genuflect?

-One does not genuflect, therefore, at Good Friday services, when the tabernacle is empty.
+With the exception of genuflecting to the cross on Good Friday, one does not genuflect on Good Friday when the tabernacle is empty.
 The door stands open, the candle lamp is extinguished.
 The reason for this is obvious, when you think about it.
 When the reserved Sacrament is removed from the tabernacle, Christ is no longer present within it.
 (One does not genuflect when re-entering the pew immediately after receiving Holy Communion, either, because the Body of Christ is now actually contained within the person who has just received Him.)